 How to: Use Media Services with Java

-The following code shows how to create an asset, upload a media file to the asset, run a job with a task to transform the asset, and retrieve the URI of the transformed asset file .
+The following code shows how to create an asset, upload a media file to the asset, run a job with a task to transform the asset, and download the output files of the transformed asset.